Rachelik/pOne/README.md

 Code and Code Design
 What in my code and program design in the project would I do differently next time?
+- Hard code to be replaced by shorter code like all the on and off thing (timer, sound...).
+(still mastering and researching on how to use them in place).
+- Simplify difficulty level code (I think there is a much simpler way but I need to try.).
+It is hard coded for now.
+I should make an array for the buttons. *script.js LINE 66 ~ 93.
+- reset button code is getting more complicated. *script.js LINE 189 ~ 216
 - Animation CSS which I don't have for now.
 - Make it more challenging (add another level of difficulty across game).
 Like with increasing time, the game gets harder with more symbols on the stacks.
 I would need to check my knowledge on the setTimeout(), setInterval() which I am trying to master.
 Right now, I can only use the basic function of it when nothing is involved.
-- Hard code to be replaced by shorter code like all the on and off thing (still mastering and researching on how to use them in place).
 - Another is to add a game racing or something maybe to make it more interesting to play with others.
 Like able to race car if you typed symbols and numbers faster.
-- Simplify difficulty level code (I think there is a much simpler way but I need to try.).
-It is hard coded for now.
-I should make an array for the buttons.
-- reset button code is getting more complicated.

 What in my code and program design in the project went well?
 Is there anything I would do the same next time?
 - The flow with divider.
 I know where to find which function went wrong when I get an error.